 But, not many know the story of B.R.
 Chopra, the man behind the iconic show.

 ThePrint recounts B.R.
-Chopra’s life, career and films on his birthday, 22 April.
+Chopra’s life, career and films.

 Born in undivided Punjab in 1914, Baldev Raj Chopra took the road less travelled and pursued a career as a film critic, writing for Lahore’s Cine Herald.
 After Partition, he moved to Mumbai and made his foray into films as a director.
 His family put all their savings into his first film Karwat (1949), which unfortunately bombed at the box office, rendering Chopra family bankrupt and forcing B.R.
 Chopra to return to journalism.